GeorgeLuImmortal/Hierarchical-BERT-Model-with-Limited-Labelled-Data/README.md

 # A Sentence-level Hierarchical BERT Model for Document Classification with Limited Labelled Data

 This repository is temporarily associated with paper [Lu, J., Henchion, M., Bacher, I. and Mac Namee, B., 2021.
-A Sentence-level Hierarchical BERT Model for Document Classification with Limited Labelled Data. arXiv preprint arXiv:2106.06738.](https://arxiv.org/pdf/2106.06738.pdf)
+A Sentence-level Hierarchical BERT Model for Document Classification with Limited Labelled Data. arXiv preprint arXiv:2106.06738.](https://arxiv.org/pdf/2106.06738.pdf) (to be pulished in DS2021 International Conference on Discovery Science)

 ## Usage